-The Tort Law and the Product Quality Law form the basis for the regulatory regime of Chinese product liability, which includes:
+The Civil Code and the Product Quality Law form the basis for the regulatory regime of Chinese product liability, which includes:

-- the Law on Protection of Rights and Interests of Consumers; - the Food Safety Law;

-- the Drug Administration Law; - the Regulations on Quality Responsibility for Industrial Products; and - other regulations with respect to product recall and regulating product liabilities of special products.
+- the Law on Protection of Rights and Interests of Consumers; - the Food Safety Law; - the Drug Administration Law; - the Regulations on Quality Responsibility for Industrial Products; and - other regulations with respect to product recall and regulating product liabilities of special products.

-The laws continue to develop and evolve to enhance protection standards and coverages.
+The laws continue to develop and evolve to enhance protection standards and coverage.
 For example, in April 2019, the State Administration for Market Regulation announced its plan to overhaul the Product Quality Law.
 Further, the State Administration of Market Regulation issued the Interim Provisions on the Administration of Recall of Consumer Goods and the Interim Measures for the Administration of Supervisory Spot Checks on Product Quality at the end of 2019.
 The former provisions adopt a single standard to define 'defect', expand the scope of recall and realise the whole process management of the recall.
+In addition to following the Product Quality Law, the new Civil Code also improves the current regulations such as by increasing 'stopping sale' as a remedy measure and clarifying the liability of the producers and sellers in the process of the recall measures.